sympy/sympy/doc/src/modules/polys/domainsintro.rst

 The dict representation shown in the last output maps from the monomial which is represented as a tuple of powers (``(1, 1, 1, ...)`` i.e. ``x0**1 * x1**1, ...``) to the coefficient ``1``.
-Compared to the DMP representation we have a much more flattened data structure: it is a ``dict`` with only one key and value.
+Compared to the :ref:`dmp-representation` we have a much more flattened data structure: it is a ``dict`` with only one key and value.
 Algorithms for working with sparse representations would likely be much more efficient than dense algorithms for this particular example polynomial.